yamt/jsonsink/README.md

 ### Notes

-* It ended up with benchmarking the conversion from binary numbers to strings. (itoa/dtoa)
+* As the structural aspects of JSON (arrays and objects) are trivial, it seems that this benchmark ended up with measuring the performance of the conversion from binary numbers to strings. (itoa/dtoa)

   * `jsonsink+snprintf`, `parson`, and `snprintf` use libc snprintf for the conversion.